I have directly started my previous business without any business plan.

 Traditional plans are lengthy about 40-60 pages of the document like college projects and still many of the entrepreneurs only creating it.

-● Market Analysis– Identify what’s your target market, and why market customer interested in buying from you?
+- Market Analysis: Identify what’s your target market, and why market customers interested in buying from you?

-● Financial Plan-in which you illustrate your working model for finances and business need from investors.
+- Financial Plan in which you illustrate your working model for finances and business needs from investors.

 I agree sometimes banks, venture capital firms may ask you details but it’s not the case every time.

 Lean Business Plan